$ ssh-keygen -t ed25519 -N '' -f <path>/<file_name> (1)

-If you use a firewall, you must configure it to allow the sites that your cluster requires access to.
+If you use a firewall, you configured it to allow the sites that your cluster requires access to.

 You must have internet access to:

-Access the Red Hat OpenShift Cluster Manager page to download the installation program and perform subscription management and entitlement.
+Access OpenShift Cluster Manager Hybrid Cloud Console to download the installation program and perform subscription management.
 If the cluster has internet access and you do not disable Telemetry, that service automatically entitles your cluster.
-If the Telemetry service cannot entitle your cluster, you must manually entitle it on the Cluster registration page.

 Access Quay.io to obtain the packages that are required to install your cluster.